 Any change that happens to the system is captured as an event.
-Changes such as subscription creation or payment successful are considered as events.
+These include changes relating to customers, subscriptions, plans, addons and coupons.

 For a better integration between Chargebee and your application, Chargebee provides you with webhooks.
 When configured, a webhook is used to send out an event notification to your service.

-When your application need to know and act upon certain events when they occur in your Chargebee account such as an account being canceled or a payment that failed, you can use webhooks to notify you.
+When your application needs to know and act upon certain events when they occur in your Chargebee account such as an account being canceled or a payment that failed, you can use webhooks to notify your application.
 Webhook notifications are usually posted asynchronously and so are not recommended for time-critical applications.
 When time is critical, it is better to use the Chargebee API to check for events.

 Here's a list of event types that currently generates webhooks.

-Chargebee needs to get a status code 200 reply from the configured URL to confirm that the notification sent via HTTP POST has been successfully delivered.
-If there is no response from the URL or if it takes more than 20 seconds to respond, Chargebee will cancel and retry.
+Chargebee needs to get a status code 2XX reply from the configured URL to confirm that the notification sent via HTTP POST has been successfully delivered.
+If any webhook times out, Chargebee will cancel and retry.
 Upto 7 retries happen for every webhook that fails and at exponential time intervals.
-Further attempts will not be made after that.

 Chargebee supports multiple API versions.
 Hence, while creating webhooks, you need to specify the API version used for the webhook.
 Learn more.